felix-lang/fbuild/README.markdown

     import fbuild.builders.c
     ...
-    builder = fbuild.builders.c.guess_static(ctx)
+    builder = fbuild.builders.c.guess.static(ctx)
     ...

 Next we have to make a C builder.
 Since pretty much each platform has it's own C compiler, Fbuild provides a mechanism to guess the platform's preferred one.
-`fbuild.builders.c.guess_static` creates a C builder that is capable of creating static libraries.
-You can also use `fbuild.builders.c.guess_shared` if you want to create dynamically loadable libraries.
+`fbuild.builders.c.guess.static` creates a C builder that is capable of creating static libraries.
+You can also use `fbuild.builders.c.guess.shared` if you want to create dynamically loadable libraries.
 In this case though, we're just creating an executable, so it doesn't matter which function we use.